Shared Biology Across Disorders

 Many different factors may lead to a neurodevelopmental disorder.
 Only some individuals with a neurodevelopmental disorder have a known genetic cause, while others do not.
 Epigenetics can help to fill this knowledge gap.
 Epigenetics refers to mechanisms that modify DNA and proteins affecting its shape.
 These modifications regulate gene expression in cells without changing the primary DNA sequence.
-A group of genes known as epigenes regulate gene expression through these mechanisms.
+A group of genes known as epigenes regulates gene expression through these mechanisms.
 Epigenes drive normal development by programming unique patterns of modifications in each cell type in the body.
 Such modifications can be altered by mutations in epigenes or by environmental factors such as diet or drugs.
 Mutations in epigenes have been associated with altered neurodevelopment.
-For example, these mutations have been found in people with intellectual disability or autism.
+For example, these mutations have been found in people with intellectual disabilities or autism.
 Epigenetic alterations can be measured by the extent of DNA methylation on different genes.
-Characterizing DNA methylation in disorders can be help us understand what causes them.
-The patterns of DNA methylation also provides unique biological signatures.
+Characterizing DNA methylation in disorders can help us understand what causes them.
+The patterns of DNA methylation also provide unique biological signatures.
 These signatures can be combined with data from other research platforms to help define clinically relevant subtypes of neurodevelopmental disorders.
 These epigenetic alterations may also help to identify new therapeutic targets.

-Altered immune function can affect behavior.
+Altered immune function can affect behaviour.
 It may also contribute to the biological processing underlying some neurodevelopmental disorders.
 POND Network scientists believe that subsets of people with neurodevelopmental disorders have these alterations.
-It likely relates to the wide variety of potential causes for neurodevelopmental disorders.
+It likely relates to the wide variety of potential causes of neurodevelopmental disorders.
 We are characterizing the profiles of immune cells and levels of inflammatory mediators in blood samples from participants.
 Our results will help us understand the biology underlying differences in symptoms and behaviours in neurodevelopmental disorders.
 These results will be combined with data from other research platforms to help define clinically relevant subtypes of neurodevelopmental disorders.
 It may also facilitate the development of new treatments.

 Neurodevelopmental disorders are characterized by different clinical, behavioural and cognitive traits.
 These traits relate to changes in the structure and/or function of the brain.
-Three dimensional pictures of the brain’s structure can be developed using techniques like magnetic resonance imaging (MRI) and magnetoencephalography (MEG).
+Three-dimensional pictures of the brain’s structure can be developed using techniques like magnetic resonance imaging (MRI) and magnetoencephalography (MEG).
 These techniques provide information on the structure and function of the brain.
 This information can be combined with data from other research platforms to help identify clinically relevant subtypes.

 Sex and Gender Influences

-Most neurodevelopmental disorders are more common in males than females.
+Most neurodevelopmental disorders are more common in males than in females.
 This reflects both sex- and gender-related influences in developing these conditions.
 There is also a possible gender-based diagnostic bias.
 We are researching how neurodevelopmental disorders present in different sexes and genders.
 We also want to understand how these sex and gender-related influences are associated with typical sex and gender similarities and differences.
 Individuals with neurodevelopmental disorders may also show atypical characteristics in certain hormonal systems, such as growth, stress-response and sex-related endocrinological factors.
-In our research we collect information on sex, gender and hormone levels from people with neurodevelopmental disorders and controls.
+In our research, we collect information on sex, gender and hormone levels from people with neurodevelopmental disorders and controls.
 With this information, we can examine how these factors affect screening, diagnosis, concurrent health issues, etiology and treatment.
 This research helps us understand risk and protective mechanisms in individuals with neurodevelopmental conditions.
 It can also be combined with data from other research platforms to help identify clinically relevant subtypes of neurodevelopmental disorders and better tailor treatment.

 The causes of neurodevelopmental disorders are highly diverse.
-No single genetic or environmental factors accounts for more than a few percent of cases.
+No single genetic or environmental factors account for more than a few percents of cases.
 In fact, many cases are attributed to a collection of factors.
 In mouse models, we can look at the impact of specific genetic changes, environmental manipulations and their interaction within well-controlled experiments.
 We can also look at this collection of models as reflecting the mix of neurodevelopmental disorder biologies seen in the clinic.
 Behavioural and brain imaging data can produce large amounts of data on these factors and their interactions.
 A unique feature of this platform is that we can run parallel animal clinical trials alongside human clinical trials.
 We can test research questions that come up during clinical trials in real-time.
 It can also help us to understand why a certain subgroup might be responding better to a given treatment.
 Thus, research conducted in mouse models can help in understanding the biology of neurodevelopmental disorders.
 It also adds to the rigour and success of clinical trials.

 A difficulty in applying scientific findings from the lab into clinical care can be differences in biology.
-Cell models created in animals are often less variable and less complicated than the human biology it is trying to model.
+Cell models created in animals are often less variable and less complicated than human biology it is trying to model.
 POND’s cell modelling platform is narrowing this gap.
 The platform can generate neural cell models from blood samples of POND participants.
 This allows researchers to associate cellular characteristics with participant data.
-Biomarkers from clinical, behavioural and biological measures can associated with cellular characteristics.
+Biomarkers from clinical, behavioural and biological measures can be associated with cellular characteristics.
 Cell models can be used for drug development, screening and testing.
 Research findings can be applied in clinical trials to understand variable treatment responses and test treatment modifications.

 Our brains and bodies change and develop over time.
 As a result, neurodevelopmental disorders will have different effects on a person’s brain and body across their lifetime.
-Thus, we are measuring the behavior, cognition and biology of the same individuals over time.
+Thus, we are measuring the behaviour, cognition and biology of the same individuals over time.
 In addition, different biologies are associated with different trajectories of these disorders.
-Understanding the different trajectories individuals with neurodevelopmental disorder may allow us to identify different clinically relevant subtypes and predict treatment outcomes.
+Understanding the different trajectories of individuals with the neurodevelopmental disorder may allow us to identify different clinically relevant subtypes and predict treatment outcomes.